alienfast/elastic-beanstalk/README.md

 ## EB:RDS Rake Tasks

-The EB:RDS tasks are intended to make integration of RDS tasks into the deployment process simple. i.e. create a snapshot before or after an `eb:deploy`.
+The EB:RDS tasks are intended to make use of RDS tasks simple given existing configuration in the eb.yml. i.e. create a snapshot before or after an `eb:deploy`.
 The following rake tasks exist:

     rake eb:rds:create_snapshot[instance_id,snapshot_id]   # Creates an RDS snapshot